Draw on huge expertise, progress fast as part of an international community

 Draw on huge expertise as part of a strong, international community

-As part of an 11,000-strong workforce, get ready to work with colleagues from all over the world with a sense of community, wellbeing and shared endeavour.
-We provide care across more than 200 specialties, meaning there’s an opportunity for everyone to make their mark and carve out their own career path.
+Get ready to work with colleagues from all over the world with a sense of community, wellbeing and shared endeavour.
 We look after children, adolescents and adults – caring for tiny babies through to patients who need end of life care.
 We have a global reputation for our expertise in areas like: cardiology, haematology, renal and transplantation, infectious diseases, neurology and trauma care – to name just a few.
 We are part of the prestigious Shelford Group – the top ten NHS multi-specialty academic healthcare organisations dedicated to excellence in research, education and patient care.
-Come and join one of the biggest, busiest Trusts in the country and equip yourself with a broad spectrum of skills in one place.

 Be supported to develop your unique career